Enhanced Data Transfer

 x |

-Enhances the data movement capability.
-Compared with the basic data movement APIs, the enhanced data movement APIs support the in-line computation of the CO1->CO2 channel.
+Enhances the data transfer capability.
+Compared with basic data transfer APIs, the enhanced data transfer API adds on-the-fly computation over the CO1->CO2 path.

 Prototype